artsy/artsy.github.io/README.md

 More info can be found in the [official docs](http://jekyllrb.com/docs/posts/).

-When you have authored an article, `git add` and `git commit` it, then push to the source branch with `git push origin source`.
-To publish the post, you need to deploy the blog.
+When you have authored an article, `git add` and `git commit` it, then push to a named branch with `git push origin [branch]`, and create a pull request to the `source` branch, it will be deployed to the site by travis when merged.